MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/dataview-mappings.md

 ### Expanding and collapsing row headers

 Starting from **API 4.1.0**, matrix data will support [expanding and collapsing row headers](../../visuals/desktop-matrix-visual.md#expanding-and-collapsing-row-headers).
 The expand/collapse feature optimizes fetching data to the dataView by allowing the user to expand or collapse a row without fetching all the data for the next level.
 It only fetches the data for the selected row.
+The row header’s expansion state will remain consistent across bookmarks and even across reports saves.
+It's not specific to each visual.

 Expand and collapse commands can also be added to the context menu by supplying the `dataRoles` parameter to the `showContextMenu` method.